-Chris Davis, who came to UC Davis after serving as an assistant coach and recruiting coordinator at Providence College in the Big East Conference, enters his fourth year with the Aggies in 2014-15.
+Chris Davis, formerly an assistant coach and recruiting coordinator at Providence College in the Big East Conference, completed his fourth season with the Aggies this year.

-Davis, who is involved in all aspects of UC Davis' program, brings more than 25 years of coaching experience to the Aggies which has helped teams at previous schools earn two NCAA Tournament bids and another two bids to the National Invitational Tournament (NIT).
+Davis, who is involved in all aspects of UC Davis’ program, brings more than 25 years of coaching experience to the Aggies.
+Under his tutelage, teams from his previous schools earned two NCAA Tournament bids, and another two invitations to the National Invitation Tournament.

 UC Davis head coach Jim Les noted Davis’ expertise as a recruiter and assistant when he said, while announcing his addition to the program, “Chris brings a wealth of experience and success to our staff.
 Having competed against Chris in the Missouri Valley Conference, I always respected his work ethic, recruiting prowess, and high basketball IQ.
 We are fortunate to have him join our staff and expect him to have a big impact in all aspects of our program.”

-Davis' first season at Providence in 2008-09 was a memorable one with the Friars winning 19 games overall - most for a first-year staff in school history - including 10 in the Big East.
+Davis’ first season at Providence in 2008-09 was a memorable one with the Friars winning 19 games overall - the most for a first-year staff in school history - including 10 against fellow Big East opponents.
 Providence was rewarded with a bid to the NIT.

 He was also instrumental in the development of standout guard Marshon Brooks, who was second among NCAA scorers (24.6 ppg) throughout the 2010-11 season, leading to his selection in the 2011 NBA Draft by the Boston Celtics.

-Prior to Providence, Davis served as the recruiting coordinator at Drake University, recruiting nearly every member of the Bulldogs' 2008 MVC regular-season and tournament championship team, including the entire starting five.
-Among that group was Josh Young, the program's all-time leading scorer.
+Prior to Providence, Davis served as the recruiting coordinator at Drake University, recruiting nearly every member of the Bulldogs’ 2008 MVC regular-season and tournament championship team, including the squad’s entire starting lineup.
+Among that group was Josh Young, the program’s all-time leading scorer.

 Drake finished its historic season with a 28-5 record, was ranked as high as No. 14 by the Associated Press and earned the school’s first NCAA Tournament bid since 1971.